EnderQIU/vslc/docs/code_generation.md

 Our syntax analysis procedure also output a syntax tree.

-Unlikly to kaleidoscope. our syntax tree only has one kind of node which means we won't need to use polymorphism. we plan to call different code generation method according to the type of symbol in this three node.
+Unlikely to kaleidoscope. our syntax tree only has one kind of node which means we won't need to use polymorphism. we plan to call different code generation method according to the type of symbol in this three node.

-It is likly that our codegen method will look like this:
+It is likely that our codegen method will look like this:

 ```cpp